Introduction

 - The Host-galaxy Properties of Type 1 versus Type 2 Active Galactic Nuclei (Zou+19)

-Dwarf galaxies and intermediate-mass black holes
+Low-mass galaxies and (potentially) intermediate-mass black holes

 - Central Massive Black Holes Are Not Ubiquitous in Local Low-Mass Galaxies (Zou+25b)